AGE OF BRONZE,

 the familiar people and events of the Trojan War.

 Age of Bronze is first serialized in individual issues of the comic book series.
 The story is then collected into volumes as graphic novels.
 The first several of seven projected volumes are available now.
-Volume one is titled A THOUSAND SHIPS, volume two is titled SACRIFICE, and the first part of volume three is titled BETRAYAL.
+Volume one is titled A THOUSAND SHIPS.
+Volume two is titled SACRIFICE.
+Volume three is titled BETRAYAL, and the first two parts of BETRAYAL are available as BETRAYAL PART ONE and BETRAYAL PART TWO.

 Click here for the first issue of Age of Bronze "Seen," the enhanced digital edition of Age of Bronze, the app for iPad available in the iTunes store, only 99 cents.
 Enhancements include a Reader's Guide for each page, full color art, and a discussion forum.
 Further issues released monthly.